Fishing with Jim Austin Tournament Tour

 1. Rules Changes: the following rules will remain unchanged throughout the event unless State of local laws are in conflict.
 Interpretation and enforcement of these rules shall be left exclusively to the Tournament director.
 In the event of a rule violation, the tournaments Director may impose sanctions as he deems appropriate, including, without limitation, disqualification, forfeiture of prizes entry fee and prohibition from participation in subsequent tournaments.
 The decision of the Tournament Director and tournament officials shall be final in all matters.
 It is the Director’s discretion to make a change where safety of the contestants is a concern.
 All Federal, State and local laws must be obeyed and it is the contestant’'s responsibility to know these laws.
 Protests must be made in writing within 30 minutes of the official check-in time of the final flight of each tournaments day.

-2. Participants and Eligibility: Fishing w/Jim Austin Buddy Tournaments are open to members of the Angler’s Paradise Club and Jim Austin Buddy Trail only.
+2. Participants and Eligibility: Fishing w/Jim Austin Tournaments are open to members of the Angler’s Paradise Club and Jim Austin Trail only.
 Membership is open to men and women aged 18 and above.
 A properly completed and signed official entry and full entry fee payment must be received at headquarters no later than the established deadline.

 5. Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours, 3:00–6:00 P.M. local time the day before the tournament.